 Unlike our C++ server example, Thrift doesn’t help us out so much — we don’t get a helpfully pre-written skeleton, and we have to do all of the work ourselves.
 That said, it’s still pretty straightforward.

-class that Thrift writes for us, to represent our service — defining methods as required by the service.
+Essentially all we need to do is to create a class, derived from the service.Iface class that Thrift writes for us, to represent our service — defining methods as required by the service.

-As a reminder here is our Thrift service definition file (LoggerService.thrift
+As a reminder here is our Thrift service definition file (LoggerService.thrift)

 So our class needs to contain definitions for the four methods — plus any initialization code we need.